ubuntu-mate/ubuntu-mate.org/_posts/2014-06-29-ubuntu-mate-remix-sprint.md

 ---
 layout: blog-post
+class: blog
 title: Ubuntu MATE Remix sprint
-permalink: ubuntu-mate-remix-sprint
+permalink: /blog/ubuntu-mate-remix-sprint
 category: news
 author: Martin Wimpress
 lang: en
 ---

 Earlier this week [popey](http://popey.com) and I met up for a one day development sprint to try and make some headway with Ubuntu MATE Remix.
 We did manage to make a good deal of progress.
 So, what did we achieve?